Theory of mind: Theory of mind in adults

-Neurotypical adults have theory of mind concepts that they developed as children (concepts such as belief, desire, knowledge, and intention).
+Adults have theory of mind concepts that they developed as children (concepts such as belief, desire, knowledge, and intention).
 They use these concepts to meet the diverse demands of social life, ranging from snap decisions about how to trick an opponent in a competitive game, to keeping up with who knows what in a fast-moving conversation, to judging the guilt or innocence of the accused in a court of law.

-Boaz Keysar, Dale Barr, and colleagues found that adults often failed to use their theory of mind abilities to interpret a speaker's message, even though they were perfectly well aware that the speaker lacked critical knowledge.
-Other studies show that adults are prone to "egocentric biases", with which they are influenced by their own beliefs, knowledge, or preferences when judging those of other people, or else they neglect other people's perspectives entirely.
-There is also evidence that adults with greater memory and inhibitory capacity and greater motivation are more likely to use their theory of mind abilities.
+Boaz Keysar, Dale Barr, and colleagues found that adults often failed to use their theory of mind abilities to interpret a speaker's message, and acted as if unaware that the speaker lacked critical knowledge about a task.
+In one study, a confederate instructed adult participants to rearrange objects, some of which were not visible to the confederate, as part of a communication game.
+Only objects that were visible to both the confederate and the participant were part of the game.
+Despite knowing that the confederate could not see some of the objects, a third of the participants still tried to move those objects.
+Other studies show that adults are prone to egocentric biases, with which they are influenced by their own beliefs, knowledge, or preferences when judging those of other people, or that they neglect other people's perspectives entirely.
+There is also evidence that adults with greater memory, inhibitory capacity, and motivation are more likely to use their theory of mind abilities.